Frequently Asked Questions...

 Can I use a credit card to make a payment on my account or for an advance fee deposit?

 Yes, we are happy to take a payment or advance fee deposit from you using your credit card.
 We take VISA, MasterCard, Discover, and American Express credit cards.
-For your convenience, you may fill out the Credit Card Authorization Form you received with your billing statement and mail it to us at 120 East First Street, Aberdeen, WA 98520, or if you prefer, you can call our office, and we will be happy to take your payment information over the phone.
+For your convenience, please complete the Credit Card Authorization Form you received with your billing statement and mail it to us at 120 East First Street, Aberdeen, WA 98520, or if you prefer, you can call our office, and we will be happy to take your payment information over the phone.

 Can I meet with a firm attorney without having to come up with a large advance fee deposit?

-Yes, we will gladly sit down and consult with you about your case/issues and charge you for our time and advice either on a hourly basis or some other flat-fee arrangement.
-Once we have set up a file and established an attorney-client relationship, we will be available to you to consult with you on an as-needed basis.
+We will consult with you about your case and charge you for our time and advice either on a hourly basis or flat-fee or contingent fee arrangement.
+Once an attorney-client relationship is established, we will consult with you on an as-needed basis.
 Thereafter, any time that you would like us to appear in your case, we would require a further discussion about arranging and paying an advance fee deposit.

 Can you help me with a speeding ticket or other traffic infraction I have received?